Fannie Mae, Freddie Mac roll out new programs that reward green initiatives and provide financing for properties still in lease-up.

 Freddie Mac delegates less work to the lender and re-underwrites transactions, which can slow the approval process, according to sources.

 With interest rates expected to edge higher, both agencies provide some rate increase protections.
-Freddie Mac offers a 75-day rate lock from the time of application.
-Floating-rate loans also feature a rate lock option.
+Freddie Mac will hold spread for 75 days from the time of application.
+Fixed Rate loans also have an option to lock the Treasury index rate.

 “Borrowers can manage rate volatility,” says Schmidt at Freddie Mac.
 He adds that rate locks are becoming more important to borrowers who expect interest rates to rise.
 “This has allowed us to capture an even larger share of the growing seniors housing mortgage market,” says Schmidt.